Marius Leonavičius: BC Prienai

 During the 2017-18 season, BC Vytautas signed LiAngelo and LaMelo, brothers of National Basketball Association (NBA) player Lonzo Ball.
 Leonavičius and the BC Vytautas team since then was part of the Ball in the Family reality show featuring LaVar Ball, the worldwide known media personality and businessman.

-During the 2020 NBA draft LaMelo Ball was selected with the 3rd overal pick by the Charlotte Hornets.
-His brother LiAngelo was also signed with NBA team the Detroit Pistons, however he was released a week later.
+During the 2020 NBA draft LaMelo Ball was selected with the 3rd overall pick by the Charlotte Hornets.